kirkondrash/algosim/clients/compiler/README.md

 ## Recommendation

 It's recommended to create an instance of `ApiClient` per thread in a multithreaded environment to avoid any potential issues.
+Right now only basic functionality is used, no problems with concurrency.

 ## Author